Get and Check Your Free Credit Report

 The Fair Credit Reporting Act (FCRA) requires each of the three credit bureaus to provide you with a free copy of your credit report, at your request, once every 12 months.

 The bureaus keep your credit score separate from your credit report.
 It’s not included in the free annual credit report offer.
-In most cases, if you want to learn your credit score, you must pay a fee for one-time access to it.
+These days there's no reason to pay for your credit score.

 When you’re checking your free credit report, you may be asked if you also want to see your credit score.
 Before you agree, be sure you understand the terms of the offer.